 - Connection capability is affected by distance and obstructions.
-You need to place your computer away from obstructions or move any access point you may be using closer to the computer. - Make sure the WIRELESS switch is on and the WIRELESS indicator light is lit on your computer. - Make sure power to the access point is on. - ☐ Follow these steps to check the settings: - Click Start and Control Panel. - Click View network status and tasks under Network and Internet. - 3 Click Connect to a network to confirm that your access point is selected. - ☐ Make sure the encryption key is correct.
+You need to place your computer away from obstructions or move any access point you may be using closer to the computer. - □ Make sure the WIRELESS switch is on and the WIRELESS indicator light is lit on your computer. - □ Make sure power to the access point is on. - If you want to connect your computer to a wireless LAN access point using the 5 GHz band, make sure the option to use the 5 GHz band or both the 2.4 GHz and 5 GHz bands is selected on the WLAN tab in the VAIO Smart Network settings window.
+Wireless LAN communication (IEEE 802.11a standard) using only the 5 GHz band, available on selected models only, is disabled by default. - □ Follow these steps to check the settings: - 1 Click Start and Control Panel. - 2 Click View network status and tasks under Network and Internet. - 3 Click Connect to a network to confirm that your access point is selected. - □ Make sure the encryption key is correct.